 • Eating cold foods — Eating cold foods may help alleviate pain and discomfort.
 Avoid anything salty or acidic to prevent irritation.

-• Eat a low arginine diet — Arginine is an amino acid needed for HSV to reproduce.
+• Eat a low arginine diet — Some people may find a low arginine diet beneficial.
 Sources of arginine include nuts, seeds and dairy.
-Some people may find a low arginine diet beneficial.
 Speak to your healthcare practitioner about whether a low arginine diet is suitable for you.

-• Try Lysine — Lysine is an amino acid that competes with arginine and inhibits the synthesis of HSV.
-You can find lysine in beef, chicken, pork, firm tofu and navy beans.
-Lysine is also available as a supplement and has been shown to relieve symptoms of facial cold sores in conjunction with dietary changes.
+• Try Lysine — Lysine is an amino acid that can be found in beef, chicken, pork, firm tofu and navy beans.
+Lysine is also available as a supplement and relieves cold sore symptoms, and helps reduce the occurrence of facial cold sores

 Is lysine right for you?